 2. SMSU Liberal Education Graduation Requirements.

 A minimum of 30 semester credit hours through Southwest Minnesota State University.
 A minimum of 40 semester credit hours at the 300 or 400 level.

-The requirements for an approved B.A.S. major.
 A cumulative GPA of at least 2.0 for courses taken while enrolled at SMSU.